karyaTio/CI_RobotPintar_InternChallenge/Readme.md

 - Authentication
 - We now must login first as admin to create, update, delete a robot
 - Admin can now create, update, and delete a product from admin panel
+- Admin can now upload image to robots
 - Admin can do Brand in admin panel

 # Note From Developer
 - a data robot that has been inside the transaction table cannot be deleted
 - if you want to test CRUD on robot its better to create robot first

+# Bugs
+- Robot card view is broken when the screen get smaller (Consider creating custom CSS for it)
+- When trying to edit the robot the current brand, and usablity is not automatically selected
+- Price sometime change to 999.99
+- Navigation gone when on tablet view down
+- Cannot edit image of robot if ediited then the original image is lost(but we can upload image on create)

 # Todo
 - [ ] Learning Ajax